 Dynamic Spectrum Sharing, sub-6GHz, mmWave

 It’s a similar situation with AI and DSP performance.
-The Snapdragon 765G is a long way behind the 865’s 15 TOPS of performance, but is quite comparable to last year’s 855.
+The Snapdragon 765G is a long way behind the 865’s 15 TOPS of performance but is quite comparable to last year’s 855.
 It boasts 5 TOPS versus last year’s 7.5 TOPS.
-Google may opt to augment this with its in-house Pixel Neural Core for more competitive machine learning capabilities.
+There’s no sign of an updated Pixel Neural Core for more competitive machine learning capabilities in the Pixel 5, so the 765G must be powerful enough for Google’s AI.
 The Snapdragon 865 also has the lead with faster and newer LPDDR5 RAM, but again LPDRR4X is more than serviceable.

 Snapdragon 765G vs Snapdragon 865: How does performance compare?